longwa/grails-guard/README.md

 a mode where it detects changes to any artefacts and testcases.
 When a change is detected, it will indicate which artefact was changed and then run the same tests again with the updates.

-**NOTE: GRAILS-8026 causes the -reloading flag to be a bit picky.
-When running from the command line, ensure that it is the first "-*" type flag specified, otherwise it may be ignored**

 Configuration
 -------------
 * The scan frequency is every 3 seconds but can be configured via the "rerun.frequency" property.